• Skip to primary navigation

 seasoned oyster cracker pin image

-This is a classic recipe for Seasoned Oyster Crackers, simply made with oyster crackers, ranch dressing packet, seasonings and dill.
-They are also called Ranch Oyster Crackers, Garlic Oyster Crackers, or Dill Oyster Crackers.
+This is a CLASSIC recipe for Seasoned Oyster Crackers, simply made with oyster crackers, ranch dressing packet, oil, seasonings and dried dill.
+They only take about 5 minutes to throw together, and 15 minutes to bake.
+They are tangy, herby, crunchy and addictive!

 Seasoned oyster crackers in a blue pot with a spoon